Blog Posts in Your InBox!

 Do you ever set a goal like quitting smoking, losing weight, or writing a book, and then decide not tell anyone about it?
-Why do we do that?
+We all do that.
+Do you know why?
 Because it’s easier to make excuses when no one else is counting on us or expecting us to keep our word.

 The hardest promises to keep are the ones we make to ourselves.
 My seven year old, Justin, was confronted with a promise that was hard to keep, and his experience taught me a lot about parenting and self -control.

-I’ve invested a lot of time teaching my three boys to eat healthy although they don’t always do so.
-They love pizza, fries, chips and desserts like other kids.
+I’ve invested a lot of time teaching my three boys to eat healthy although they love pizza, fries, chips and desserts like other kids.
 Justin, however, is the one who has most taken to a healthy lifestyle.
-This year, I’ve found him being more aware of the food choices he makes.
-He’s learned to read the ingredients of anything with a label on it and he knows whole foods are best even though he still treats himself to the unhealthy stuff.
+Lately I’ve found him more conscious of his food choices.
+He’s learned to read the ingredients of anything with a label on it and he knows whole foods are best, even though he still treats himself to the unhealthy stuff.

 In the midst of hide-and-go-seek games and running around like lunatics, Justin took me aside and whispered quietly, “Mommy, I’ve eaten a lot of junk today so, as of tomorrow, I’m not going to eat anything with sugar for two days.
 Okay, mommy!”
-And he ran off to play again.
-I admit I didn’t take Justin too seriously.
-I thought he had said that to please me, but I never thought he’d follow through with his promise.
+And off he went to play again.
+I admit I didn’t take Justin seriously or thought he’d follow through with his promise.

 The next morning was New Year’s Eve.
-I woke up before any of the children and went upstairs to make my coffee and write.
-Eventually, I heard their voices echoing and their feet stomping downstairs.
+I woke up and went upstairs to make my coffee and write.
 Our friends were making breakfast, and a delicious aroma of bacon and warm croissants wafted through the house.
-Justin came upstairs; I could see the prideful look on his face.
+Eventually, I heard voices echoing and little feet stomping downstairs.

 “That’s great, Justy,” I smiled.